 What It Is

-Friends & family funding involves raising small checks from people you know and trust, typically via a Simple Agreement for Future Equity (SAFE) or convertible note.
+Friends & family funding involves raising small checks from people you know and trust, typically via a Simple Agreement for Future Equity (SAFE—a simple contract that converts investment to equity later) or a convertible note (a loan that turns into shares).

 Why It Works for FinTech